MATRIX-02/NomNomFoods/README.md

 - **Custom Hooks**: Enhancing resusability and maintaining clean, modular code
 - **React Router Dom**: Smooth routing and navigation

+## Disclaimer
+The website might take a little time to fetch the Swiggy API because currently I am using a self made CORS PROXY server to fix the API fetching issue.
+The github link for the server is: https://github.com/MATRIX-02/NomNomFoods-Server

 ## Ready to Explore?
 ### Prerequisites
 Ensure the following are installed on your machine: